Home

 Are they easy to fit?

-• Rest assured that installing your Telephone Dialup (TD) unit will be a breeze.
+- Rest assured that installing your Telephone Dialup System (TDS) will be a breeze.
 If you get totally stuck, there is always the instruction book, or ask whoever installed your audio system for help or email us.
 Note that the latest version of the instructions can always be found on our website (see sidebar).

-To fit a TD unit you will need:
+To fit a TDS unit you will need:

-The TD unit comes complete with a telephone lead, plug in power unit and instruction booklet.
-All you need extra to this is an audio signal input lead to connect between the sound system and TD unit.
-Connection into the TD is via an XLR type female input socket.
+The TDS comes complete with a telephone lead, plug in power unit and instruction booklet.
+All you need extra to this is an audio signal input lead to connect between the sound system and TDS.
+Connection into the TDS is via an XLR type female input socket.
 Suitable audio connection leads can be purchased here.
 Audio wiring connection diagrams can be found here.

-Testing the TD unit is as easy as setting it to AUTO and then calling the venue telephone from a mobile telephone.
+Testing the TDS unit is as easy as setting it to AUTO and then calling the venue telephone from a mobile telephone.
 Don't forget to play a CD or something over the sound system.
 Check there is no clicking, crackling or distortion (if there is, turn the gain down).
+More.

 That's it, it really is that simple.